Qusic/TelegramAuth/README.md

             backend: # service of upstream app
 ```

-`rd` query parameter will be set to the original request url by ingress controller, but our auth service does not need it.
-So here we can give it a hard-coded value to suppress this behavior and get a cleaner login url.
+You can define multiple roles in the config file and refer to one of them using a configurable query parameter `role` in `auth-url` and `auth-signin`.
+This way, one instance of TelegramAuth is capable to handle multiple upstream apps with different sets of authorized users.

+NGINX Ingress controller use `rd` query parameter to pass the original request url for redirecting after auth completion.
+The parameter for redirect url is configurable.

 After `myapp` is set up with Telegram Login, you can read the `X-Telegram-Auth` request header in the upstream server to know who is using your app.